Tell LFS to skip the smudge filter for new clones

 git lfs install --skip-smudge

-# Clone the repository (pointer files only)
+# Clone the repository (working tree gets pointer files only)

 git clone <repository-url>